-Costa Blanca North (Spain) - Focusing on La Marina Alta area (Moraira, Benitachell, Benissa, Javea, and more)
+Costa Blanca North (Spain) - Focusing on La Marina Alta area: Moraira, Calpe, Benitachell, Benissa, Javea, Denia and surrounding towns and villages

 This northern corner of the Costa Blanca North is known as La Marina Alta, and includes some of the most beautiful, unspoilt towns and villages, as well as some of the most idyllic sandy beaches and rugged coastlines of the entire Costa Blanca.
 On most of the 300 sun-filled days per year, unforgettable views stretch across the Mediterranean Sea towards the Balearic Island of Ibiza.

-La Marina Alta embraces the towns and villages in which the Inspire Real Estate team live and that they cherish and specialise in.
+La Marina Alta embraces the towns and villages in which (a) Inspire Real Estate and (b) Abbey Properties teams live, and that they cherish and specialise in.
 A short journey of approximately 80 kms from Alicante in the South and 100 kms from Valencia in the north, will bring you to the Coastal towns of Moraira, the Benissa Costa, Calpe, Javea and Denia.
 A short drive inland will bring you to the beautiful valley and mountains of the Jalon Valley.
 Travel to the region is served well by both the Alicante and Valencia International Airports.

 A first-class tourist resort surrounded by lush green hillsides, dotted with luxury villas.
 Moraira is a beautiful, unspoiled village, truly referred to as “Our Beloved Moraira”.

 There are no high-rise apartment blocks here, just a handful of small, elegant “boutique” hotels, with 8 km of coastline with a backdrop of spectacular mountains and vineyards and a renowned Mediterranean climate with approximately 300 sun-drenched days.

 There are two main soft, white sandy beaches, perfect for bathing: